kdybicz/adobe-color-swatch/README.md

 | 7  | Lab                      |
 | 10 | HKS colors               |

-## Debugging
+## Validation

-To validate that the `.aco` file generation is working properly I decided on the following flow:
+To validate that the `.aco` file generation is working properly I decided on the following process:
 * export few default Color Swatches from Adobe Photoshop 2022
-* extract them to `.csv` files and make sure data in that files are matching to what I can see in Adobe Photoshop
+* extract them to `.csv` files and make sure data in that files are matching to what is in the Adobe Photoshop
 * generate new `.aco` files from `.csv` acquired in the previous step
 * compare original `.aco` files with ones regenerated from `.csv` using:
 ```